JuliaQX/PicoQuant.jl/README.md

 ## Using different python environments
 Note that PicoQuant makes use of python libraries via the PyCall.jl package.
-By default this will create a dedicated conda environment which will reside at `${HOME}/.julia/conda/3`.
+On Linux systems this will use the python3 binary in the path (or python if there is no python3 binary found).
+On windows and macOS systems it will create a dedicated conda environment which will reside at `${HOME}/.julia/conda/3`.
 The required python packages are installed as part of the build of PicoQuant.
 To use a different python environment, the `PYTHON` environment variable must be set to point to the python binary and PyCall needs to be (re)built.
 For example to create a new conda environment at `~/.julia/conda/picoquant_env`, one would follow the steps

 Use conda to create the environment from the command line
 ```